mabdullahsoyturk/cudnn-resnet/README.md

-# AlexNet with cuDNN
+# ResNet with cuDNN

-This repository contains an implementation of AlexNet model on ImageNet type of images (227x227x3)
+This repository contains an implementation of ResNet model on ImageNet type of images (224x224x3)

 Software versions:
 * CUDA Toolkit 11.2